Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Unification of Layer Skipping

-In this section, we run two skipping experiments using the same setup as before to validate whether the conditions being met or not are directly related to model degradation.
-Based on our results above and Theorems \ref{thm:copying}---\ref{thm:infolow} we deduce that the early and late layers are often highly redundant with respect to visual information.
-Therefore we experiment running late entry and early stopping on vision tokens.
-We then compare the performance of these experiments to whether or not the conditions of redundancy are being met.
-In this way, we show that the proposed conditions can be acted on to improve the efficiency of VLM.
+Based on our results in Section \ref{sec:val_conditions} and Theorems \ref{thm:copying}--\ref{thm:infolow}, we deduce that the early and late layers are often highly redundant with respect to visual information.
+Therefore, for the vision tokens, we skip the first $i$ layers (late entry) and the last $j$ layers (early stopping).
+We then compare the model performance against whether or not the redundancy conditions are being met, for each choice of skipping.
+The model forward pass is run while doing Late Entry and Early Exit at varying layers to showcase both positive and negative cases of conditions being met.
+This experiment aims to verify that our proposed theoretical conditions are good indicators for predicting model performance with skipping.